mseaman26/Employee-Info-Tracker-/README.md

 //exporting
 module.exports = Engineer
 ```
 - Here is an example of some HTML data with dynamic aspects to it.
-We are iterating through the array of created Employees and, wich a switch statement, creating custom cards for each subclass of Employee
+We are iterating through the array of created Employees and, with a switch statement, creating custom cards for each subclass of Employee
 ```javascript
 function generateCards(employeeArray){
     //this function iterates through the employees array and, with the switch statement below, adds the necessary HTML to display a card with each employees info.
 The "getRole()" method is what we use to assess which type of employee each one is